Simon Horobin

 Simon Horobin (born 22 September 1972) is a British philologist and author.

 Life and career

 Horobin graduated from the University of Sheffield.

-He is a professor of English Language and Literature at the University of Oxford and a Fellow of Magdalen College.
+He is a professor of English language and literature at the University of Oxford and a fellow of Magdalen College.
+Prior to joining Magdalen in 2006, Horobin was a reader of English language at the University of Glasgow.

 He has been a visiting professor at the University of Connecticut, Harvard University, and Charles University.
 He has also acted as honorary secretary for the Society for the Study of Medieval Languages and Literature.

 Horobin has appeared on several radio and television programmes to discuss linguistic issues and has been interviewed for various articles in numerous national papers.
-In 2018, he gave a talk on his book The English Language: A Very Short Introduction at Google London.
+He was elected a fellow of the English Association in 2020.